The Mysterious Sisters

 "I see.
 If these aren't letters from around here, then it's only natural I couldn't read them either."

-I made an appeal that I couldn't read it not because I'm stupid… Was that a bit too forced?
+I made a point that I couldn't read it not because I'm stupid… Was that a bit too forced, though?

 "So, what does it say?
 You can read it, right Nayuta?"

-"Yes… Hmm, it's about scouting after all.
-It lists the employment conditions, apparently an annual salary of a thousand gold coins?
+"Yes… Hmm, it is about scouting after all.
+It lists employment conditions.
+Apparently an annual salary of a thousand gold coins?
 That's like an A-Rank adventurer's income."

 There's nothing about a thousand gold coins annual salary written anywhere though?
 Did they arrange that beforehand?
 Oops, I didn't notice.
 I didn't see anything.
 I couldn't read it.

 "Unfortunately, I'm this village's Village Chief, so I have responsibilities.
-I'll have to decline… I'm not hurting for money either, and above all, it sounds fishy."
+I'll have to decline… I'm not hurting for money either, and more than anything, it's suspicious."

 "Oh, that's too bad.
 I thought it'd be fun if you became a coworker.
-Ah, Kuroinu-senpai got an invitation too?"
+Oh, and there's an invitation for Kuroinu-senpai too."

 "If Goshujin-sama declines, then I will decline as well."